 Lung cancer is the most common cause of cancer-related deaths in the United States resulting in more than 158,000 deaths each year.
 With a 5-year survival rate at only 18 percent, the development of new and improved treatment options is needed.

-Moffitt Cancer Center researchers are leading the way in the creation of novel therapies.
-Most recently, Moffitt, in conjunction with partner institutions, initiated a multicenter phase 1b clinical trial to determine the safety and efficacy of a new drug combination for non-small cell lung cancer that stimulates a patient’s immune system to target and kill cancer cells.
-The researchers found that durvalumab combined with tremelimumab resulted in manageable toxicity.
-The most common overall adverse events were diarrhea, fatigue, and itching.
+Researchers initially evaluated 102 patients with advanced NSCLC in a phase 1b study to evaluate Imfinzi and tremelimumab combination therapy.
+The researchers found that Imfinzi combined with tremelimumab resulted in manageable side effects.
+The most common were diarrhea, fatigue, and itching.
 Most toxicities could be reversed by administration of immunosuppressive drugs.

 - Moffitt Cancer Center news release.
 (2016.)
 Retrieved from: